TABLE OF CONTENTS

 IDENTIFY HARLEY FORK TUBES FOR CUSTOM FORK VARIATIONS

-The distance between the fork tubes varies between different front ends and model motorcycles, and is determined by the center-to-center spacing of the fork tube bores on the triple trees.
-The term Narrow Glide refers to a front end with closer fork tube spacer than a Wide Glide front end, which is traditionally a 41mm Harley Big Twin fork.
+The distance between the fork tubes varies across different front ends and Harley-Davidson models, determined by the center-to-center spacing of the triple trees.
+The term narrow glide front end refers to a closer fork tube spacing, whereas a wide glide front end (often a 41mm Harley forks setup) is typically found on Big Twin models.

-There is also a Mid Glide fork, where the fork tube spacing is between that of a Narrow Glide and a Wide Glide.
-A 39mm Mid Glide fork is found on Harley-Davidson Sportster Forty-Eight models from 2010-2015, for instance.
+There is also a mid glide front end, where the fork spacing sits between narrow and wide.
+For example, a 39mm Mid Glide fork is found on Harley-Davidson Sportster Forty-Eight models from 2010 to 2015.

 The Harley-Davidson Sportster 48 has a Mid Glide front end.